Get ready for school booklet

 Educating your child at home, rather than at school, is called elective home education.
 If you're interested in elective home education, you can find out more including the legislation, Surrey County Council's policies and the support available on the Surrey County Council Educating your child at home web pages.

-In Surrey, around 20% of children starting school have a special educational need or disability.
+In Surrey, around 20% of children starting school have an Additional Need or Disabilities.
 Most of these children will go to a mainstream school.
 Mainstream schools support children with special educational needs and disabilities.
 The support they offer will vary according to your child's needs but may include one to one or small group support from a teaching assistant.
 You can find further details about what this school support may entail on the support in mainstream education and ordinarily available provision pages on the Local Offer website.

-If your child does not have an Education, Health and Care plan (EHC Plan), even if they are being assessed for special educational needs or an EHC Plan, you should submit a preference for a school place via the Surrey County Council mainstream admissions page.
+If your child does not have an Education, Health and Care (EHC) plan, even if they are being assessed for special educational needs or an EHC Plan, you should submit a preference for a school place via the Surrey County Council admissions pages.

-If your child DOES have an EHC Plan, there is a different process and you DO NOT need to submit your preferences through the mainstream admissions page even if your child will be attending a mainstream school.
-Instead, your SEND Case Officer will work with you to obtain your preference and identify a suitable placement, see the Choosing a school place for a child with an EHCP web page for more information.
+If your child does have an EHC plan, there is a different process, and you do not need to submit your preferences through the mainstream admissions page even if your child will be attending a mainstream school.
+Instead, your SEND Case Officer will work with you to obtain your preference and identify a suitable placement, see the Choosing a school place for a child with an EHC plan web page for more information.

 Preparing to start School